You can view a list of all OPEN POSITIONS within Pierce County. PIERCE COUNTY IS AN EQUAL OPPORTUNITY EMPLOYER

 Pierce County Superior Court is seeking to create a list of qualified local attorneys who are willing to accept appointment by the court to provide legal representation for minors or parents in minor guardianship actions under RCW 11.130.
 In 2019, the legislature enacted the Uniform Guardianship Act (UGA), RCW 11.130, which repeals RCW 26.10 in its entirety.
 Article 2 of the UGA concerns Guardianships of Minors and allows for the appointment of an attorney for the minor under certain circumstances.
 Article 2 also requires the Court to appoint an attorney for an indigent parent who has appeared in the proceeding and objects to the appointment of a guardian.
 Article 2 further allows for the appointment of an attorney for non-indigent parent under other limited circumstances.

-The court appointment rate is currently set by Superior Court at $85.00 per hour.
-(Effective January 1, 2023, rate will be $125.00 per hour.)
+The court appointment rate is currently set by Superior Court at $125.00 per hour.
 There is no limit on hours to be charged, as each case is unique and it is unknown the average amount of hours that may be required.

 Any attorney who is interested in being placed on this appointment list, should provide the below listed information to Dea Finigan or Leeanne Gossman, at Pierce County Superior Court, 930 Tacoma Avenue South, Room 334, Tacoma, WA.
 98402.
 If you have questions, please contact Ms. Finigan at (253) 798-4193 or Ms. Gossman at (253) 798-2346.